Analysis of BDDC preconditioners for non-conforming polytopal hybrid discretisation methods: Application to discontinuous skeletal methods

 \section{Application to discontinuous skeletal methods}

 In this section, we present numerical experiments to validate the theoretical results from the previous sections.
 We divide this section into three subsections.
 In Section \ref{sec:disc.skel.methods}, we present discontinuous skeletal methods, specifically \ac{hdg} and \ac{hho}, along with their mixed-order variants.
 Section \ref{sec:Truncation.NumExp} presents numerical experiments to validate the truncation estimates in Theorem \ref{thm:TruncationEst}.
-Finally, in Section \ref{sec:WeakScalabilityTests}, we present the results of weak scalability tests validating the condition number bounds of the \ac{bddc} preconditioner for discontinuous skeletal methods.
+Finally, in Sections \ref{sec:WeakScalabilityTests} and \ref{sec:jumping.coefficients}, we present the results of weak scalability tests and the case of discontinuous coefficients validating the condition number bounds of the \ac{bddc} preconditioner for discontinuous skeletal methods.
 All tests are performed on GADI, the high-performance computing facility at the National Computational Infrastructure (NCI), Australia.
 The code is developed in Julia using the Gridap finite element library \cite{Verdugo-Badia-2022-Gridap,Badia-Verdugo-2020-Gridap}.